 3. Tags to organize blog posts

 On Shopify’s blog site, you can assign one or more tags to blog posts.
-This later helps your audience to find relevant posts, when they are searching for specific tags in your online store.
+This later helps your audience find relevant posts when searching for specific tags in your online store.

 4. Automatic RSS feed

 Another great feature of the Shopify blog is that it automatically produces an RSS (really simple syndication) feed for each blog post created by you.
 This enables the viewers to subscribe to it and receive updates and notifications the next time you post something on your blog.

 This is undoubtedly one of the best Shopify blog tips that other blogging platforms need to learn from.
 While you might have usually been using Google to conduct keyword research for each blog post idea, the Shopify blog automatically delivers the required SEO basics for your site.
 You can edit the SEO content by adding it to the built-in SEO function.

 5 Lessons To Learn From Shopify Content Marketing